 1.3 Entry Standard

-The minimum recommended entry requirements for a programme of Recurrent training are:

- The successful completion of training as specified in IALA Model Course V-103/1, V-103/2 (if applicable) and V-103/3, and;
+The minimum recommended entry requirements for a programme of Recurrent training are the successful completion of training as specified in IALA Model Course V-103/1, V-103/2 (if applicable) and V-103/3.

- The possession of a valid VTS Certification Log.

 A programme of Recurrent training should only be provided to VTS personnel that do not require updating training as a result of a break in service, unsatisfactory operational performance or other circumstances influencing the required level of competence.